Rachel Dolezal: In popular culture

-In June 2015, Maya Rudolph did an impression of Dolezal on Late Night with Seth Meyers.
 In 2016, Deborah Theaker played a parody of Dolezal on Lady Dynamite.

 In 2018, a documentary entitled The Rachel Divide aired.
 The film was directed by Laura Brownson and distributed by Netflix.
 The documentary explored Dolezal's 2015 racial identity controversy, the circumstances surrounding it, and its aftermath.
 The documentary received mixed reviews.
 Vogue gave the filmmaker credit for "balanced treatment of her deeply problematic subject matter".
 The New Yorker noted the film's portrait of family dynamics.
 "Eventually, Brownson locates the real story: a primitive power game between mother and child, one that forecasts calamity.
 And it is in this mode that The Rachel Divide becomes a disturbing and enthralling drama of the American family, the pain of its truths and its fictions."

+Saturday Night Live (SNL) and former cast members have referenced Rachel Dolezal multiple times, primarily in its "Weekend Update" segment, often using her as a point of comparison for other public figures.